 Rule 8.5.
 Disciplinary Authority; Choice of Law.

-1 2 3 (a) Disciplinary Authority.
-A licensed paralegal practitioner admitted to practice in this jurisdiction is subject to the disciplinary authority of this jurisdiction, regardless of where the 4 licensed paralegal practitioner's conduct occurs.
-5 (b) Choice of Law.
-In any exercise of the disciplinary authority of this jurisdiction, the rules 6 7 of professional conduct to be applied shall be as follows: (b)(1) for conduct in connection with a matter pending before a tribunal, the rules of the 8 jurisdiction in which the tribunal sits, unless the rules of the tribunal provide otherwise; and 9 (b)(2) for any other conduct, the rules of the jurisdiction in which the licensed paralegal 10 practitioner's conduct occurred, or, if the predominant effect of the conduct is in a different 11 jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
-A licensed paralegal 12 practitioner shall not be subject to discipline if the licensed paralegal practitioner's conduct 13 conforms to the rules of a jurisdiction in which the licensed paralegal practitioner reasonably 14 believes the predominant effect of the licensed paralegal practitioner's conduct will occur.
-If 15 both the jurisdiction where the licensed paralegal practitioner's conduct occurred and the 16 jurisdiction where its predominant effect was felt lack rules of professional conduct for licensed 17 18 paralegal practitioners, these rules shall be applied to the conduct at issue.
-19 20 Comment 21 22 Disciplinary Authority 23 [1] The conduct of a licensed paralegal practitioner admitted to practice in this jurisdiction is subject to the disciplinary authority of this jurisdiction.
-Extension of the disciplinary authority of 24 25 this jurisdiction to other licensed paralegal practitioners who provide or offer to provide legal 26 services in this jurisdiction is for the protection of the citizens of this jurisdiction.
-Reciprocal enforcement of a jurisdiction's disciplinary findings and sanctions will further advance the 27 purposes of this Rule.
-See Rules 6 and 22, Licensed Paralegal Practitioner Discipline and 28 29 Disability.
+1 (a) Disciplinary Authority.
+A licensed paralegal practitioner admitted to practice in this 2 jurisdiction is subject to the disciplinary authority of this jurisdiction, regardless of where the 3 licensed paralegal practitioner's conduct occurs.
+4 (b) Choice of Law.
+In any exercise of the disciplinary authority of this jurisdiction, the rules 5 of professional conduct to be applied shall be as follows: 6 (b)(1) for conduct in connection with a matter pending before a tribunal, the rules of the 7 jurisdiction in which the tribunal sits, unless the rules of the tribunal provide otherwise; and 8 (b)(2) for any other conduct, the rules of the jurisdiction in which the licensed paralegal 9 practitioner's conduct occurred, or, if the predominant effect of the conduct is in a different 10 jurisdiction, the rules of that jurisdiction shall be applied to the conduct.
+A licensed paralegal 11 practitioner shall not be subject to discipline if the licensed paralegal practitioner's conduct 12 conforms to the rules of a jurisdiction in which the licensed paralegal practitioner reasonably 13 believes the predominant effect of the licensed paralegal practitioner's conduct will occur.
+If 14 both the jurisdiction where the licensed paralegal practitioner's conduct occurred and the 15 jurisdiction where its predominant effect was felt lack rules of professional conduct for licensed 16 paralegal practitioners, these rules shall be applied to the conduct at issue.
+17 18 Comment 19 Disciplinary Authority 20 [1] The conduct of a licensed paralegal practitioner admitted to practice in this jurisdiction is 21 subject to the disciplinary authority of this jurisdiction.
+Extension of the disciplinary authority of 22 this jurisdiction to other licensed paralegal practitioners who provide or offer to provide legal 23 services in this jurisdiction is for the protection of the citizens of this jurisdiction.
+Reciprocal 24 enforcement of a jurisdiction's disciplinary findings and sanctions will further advance the 25 purposes of this Rule.
+See Rules 6 and 22, Licensed Paralegal Practitioner Discipline and 26 Disability.
+27 Choice of Law 28 [2] A licensed paralegal practitioner may be potentially subject to more than one set of rules 29 of professional conduct that impose different obligations.
+The licensed paralegal practitioner may 30 be licensed to practice in more than one jurisdiction with differing rules or may be admitted to